A Thousand and One: Plot

-In 1994, hairdresser and convicted thief Inez de la Paz is released from Rikers Island and returns to the Brooklyn neighborhood of her former shelter, where she sees her son, Terry, with other children from his foster home out on the street.
+In 1994, hairdresser and convicted thief Inez de la Paz is released from Rikers Island and returns to the Brooklyn neighborhood of her former shelter, where she sees six-year-old Terry with other children from his foster home out on the street.
 When Terry is hospitalized after trying to escape from the home, Inez secretly visits him.
 He tells her about his earliest memory: of Inez abandoning him on a street corner when he was two years old.

 Inez notifies Terry that they will lose contact again when he is placed at a new foster home.
 Visibly shaken after he accuses her of repeated abandonment, Inez asks if Terry wants to come live with her.
 When he says yes, Inez impulsively abducts him from the hospital, escaping to her childhood neighborhood of Harlem.

 Inez and Terry stay at a variety of homes until she saves up enough money from a new job at a nursing home to afford an apartment.
 During a conversation with Ms. Annie, from whom Inez rents a room for a short time, it's implied that Inez lost her parents during the crack epidemic.
 She arranges a false birth certificate and social security card for Terry so that she can enroll him in school and reunites with an old boyfriend and fellow thief named Lucky.
 Though seemingly uncomfortable with the situation, he and Inez get married and he promises to take care of Terry.
 Both Inez and Lucky invest in Mayor Rudy Giuliani's promise of an improved city, in hopes that it will offer a better upbringing for Terry than their own.

 Harlem continues to change despite highly reported cases of police brutality throughout the city, culminating with Giuliani's rollout of stop-and-frisk.
 By 2001, Inez still lives in the same apartment with Terry though her marriage to Lucky has become strained due to his long absences and infidelities.
 Terry excels at his schoolwork despite these problems at home and continual harassment from police and is recommended for placement in a STEM-based specialized school.